 Our Chief Financial Officer was appointed pursuant to a resolution dated December 12, 2018 with our Company.
-He does not receive any remuneration from our Company, however, his remuneration had been revised by a special resolution of the shareholders of AG Enviro Infra Projects Private Limited at the annual general meeting held on September 30, 2019 for the Fiscal 2020 and same was approved for another period of one year i.e. for Fiscal 2021 at the annual general meeting held on September 24, 2020.
-The details of the same are as set out below::
+He does not receive any remuneration from our Company, however, the details of his remuneration from AG Enviro Infra Projects Private Limited for Fiscal 2020 are as set out below:

-Sr. Remuneration Details No. (i) Basic Salary ₹ 4.25 million per annum.
-Perquisites (ii) Medical Reimbursement Reimbursement of medical expenses for self, spouse, dependent children and parents subject to a cap of one month's salary.
-The group mediclaim policy premium to be borne/reimbursed within these limits. (iii) Bonus As per rule of the Company. (iv) Leave Encashment As per rule of the Company. (v) Gratuity At the rate of half month's salary for each completed year of service shall be payable according to the rules of the Company. (vi) Car Commute for both official and personal use.
-The vehicle running expenses like insurance, fuel, maintenance, / cap-ex / car EMI, driver's salary would be borne/reimbursed by our Company on submission of bills. (vii) Telephone The Company shall provide a mobile phone and shall also provide telephone, internet connectivity and other communication facilities at his residence.
-All the expenses incurred therefore shall be paid or reimbursed by our Company, as per the rules of the Company.
+Sr. Remuneration Details

+No.

+(i) Basic Salary ₹ 4.25 million per annum.

+Perquisites

+(ii) Medical Reimbursement of medical expenses for self, spouse, dependent children and parents

+Reimbursement subject to a cap of one month's salary.
+The group mediclaim policy premium to be

+borne/reimbursed within these limits.

+(iii) Bonus As per rule of the Company.

+(iv) Leave As per rule of the Company.

+Encashment

+(v) Gratuity At the rate of half month's salary for each completed year of service shall be payable

+according to the rules of the Company.

+(vi) Car Commute for both official and personal use.
+The vehicle running expenses like

+insurance, fuel, maintenance, / cap-ex / car EMI, driver's salary would be

+borne/reimbursed by our Company on submission of bills.

+(vii) Telephone The Company shall provide a mobile phone and shall also provide telephone, interne

+connectivity and other communication facilities at his residence.
+All the expenses

+incurred therefore shall be paid or reimbursed by our Company, as per the rules of the

+Company.

-During Fiscal 2020, Shiju Jacob Kallarakal was paid an aggregate compensation of ₹ 4.58 million by AGEIPL, out of which a sum of ₹ 0.33 million of other allowances pertained to Fiscal 2019.
-With respect to our Executive Director and Chief Financial Officer, Shiju Jacob Kallarakal, there is no contingent or deferred payment accrued for Fiscal 2020.
+Pursuant to the board resolution dated February 26, 2020 of AG Enviro Infra Projects Private Limited, the above remuneration has been approved for Fiscal 2021, subject to the approval of AG Enviro Infra Projects Private Limited's shareholders.
+For Fiscal 2019, Shiju Jacob Kallarakal was paid an aggregate compensation of ₹ 3.60 million by AGEIPL.
+With respect to our Executive Director and Chief Financial Officer, Shiju Jacob Kallarakal, there is no contingent or deferred payment accrued for Fiscal 2019.

 Terms of appointment of our Non-Executive Directors and Independent Directors a) Our Independent Directors are eligible to receive sitting fees for attending each meeting of the Board or committees of our Company and two of its Subsidiaries.
-During Fiscal 2020, the following has been paid as sitting fees:
+For Fiscal 2019, the following has been paid as sitting fees:

-Sr. Ö No. Antony Waste Handling Cell Limited AG Enviro Infra Projects Private Limited Antony Lara Enviro Solutions Private Limited 1.
-Ajit Kumar Jain ₹ 0.14 million ₹ 0.11 million ₹ 0.10 million 2.
-Priya Balasubramanian ₹ 0.15 million ₹ 0.11 million ₹ 0.10 million 3.
-Suneet K Maheshwari ₹ 0.17 million ₹ 0.14 million ₹ 0.10 million b) Our Independent Directors have received remuneration by way of commission from of our Company and two of its Subsidiaries.
-During Fiscal 2020, the following has been paid as commission:
+Sr. Name of Director Sitting Fees No. Antony Lara Enviro Solutions Private y Limited 1.
+Ajit Kumar Jain ₹ 0.08 million ₹ 0.04 million ₹ 0.03 million 2.
+Priya Balasubramanian ₹ 0.08 million ₹ 0.04 million ₹ 0.03 million 3.
+Suneet K Maheshwari ₹ 0.08 million ₹ 0.04 million ₹ 0.03 million b) Our Independent Directors have received remuneration by way of commission from of our Company and two of its Subsidiaries.
+For Fiscal 2019, the following has been paid as commission:

-Sr. No. Antony Waste Handling Cell Limited AG Enviro Infra Projects Private Limited Antony Lara Enviro Solutions Private Limited 1.
+Sr. Name of Director No. Antony Lara Enviro Solutions Private Limited 1.
 Ajit Kumar Jain ₹ 0.07 million ₹ 0.06 million ₹ 0.14 million 2.
 Priya Balasubramanian ₹ 0.07 million ₹ 0.06 million ₹ 0.14 million 3.
 Suneet K Maheshwari ₹ 0.07 million ₹ 0.06 million ₹ 0.14 million

-Changes in the Board of Directors in the last three years preceding the date of this Draft Red Herring Prospectus
+Changes in the Board of Directors in the last three years preceding the date of this Red Herring Prospectus